Zehra Nigah: Personal life

 Zehra was born in Hyderabad, British India.
 She was 10 years old when she and her family migrated to Pakistan after the 1947 partition of India.
 Her father was a civil servant with an interest in poetry.
 Zehra's elder sister, Fatima Surayya Bajia, was also a writer.
 One of her brothers, Anwar Maqsood, is a writer, satirist and a television host and another brother, Ahmad Maqsood was Secretary to the Government of Sindh.
 Zehra married Majid Ali, who was a civil servant and had interest in Sufi poetry.

 Career

 Zehra Nigah began her writing career during her childhood.
 When she was 14 years old, she learned the poetry of prominent poets by heart.
+She herself began to compose at the age of 14 and at 15 was already participating in a mushaira in India.
 She is inspired by classical tradition of Urdu poetry.